microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 The request is sent from the client to the server to resolve additional information for a given code action.
 This is usually used to compute the `edit` property of a code action to avoid its unnecessary computation during the `textDocument/codeAction` request.

-Consider the clients announces the `edit` property as a property that can be resolved lazy using the client capability
+Consider the clients announcing the `edit` property as a property that can be resolved lazily using the client capability.

 ```typescript
 textDocument.codeAction.resolveSupport = { properties: ['edit'] };